 Question: What is the difference between spandex and Lycra fibers?
 Is there any technical difference?
-And what are the fabric properties differ for cotton/spandex fabric and cotton/lycra fabric?
+And what are the fabric properties that differ between cotton/spandex fabric and cotton/lycra fabric?

 What is Lycra

 Lycra is a product of DuPont for spandex fiber.
 Lycra® is a trademark and Brand name of DuPont Company.
 Spandex is a synonym for elastane fiber.
-Spandex or elastane specify properties of fiber (rubber-like stretchable) those are used in skin-tight clothes such as swimsuits, jeans, sports wears etc. There are other companies that also manufacture spandex fibers.
+Spandex or elastane specify properties of fiber (rubber-like stretchable) that are used in skin-tight clothes such as swimsuits, jeans, sportswear, etc. There are other companies that also manufacture spandex fibers.

 Difference Between Lycra and Spandex?